 We need to hear more from the Government on a real commitment to building more social homes on proper social rents: a commitment that also involves housing associations being enabled to do the same and being encouraged to live up to and return to their founding principles—a commitment to make housing costs cheaper for everyone, whatever the tenure.
 The noble Baroness, Lady Bloomfield of Hinton Waldrist, raised the issue of community trusts and offsite-manufactured housing.
 I agree with her that such initiatives can make an important contribution to housing needs.
 I also think that the co-operative sector could play a much bigger role in an expanded sector, providing much-needed social homes where tenants have direct and real control over their homes.

 The Prime Minister deserves credit for dropping—certainly quietly forgetting about—some of the worst provisions of the dreaded Housing and Planning Act, which must be a contender for one of the worst pieces of legislation.
 Written on the back of a cigarette packet, it was the biggest piece of ideological rubbish brought forward by the Government in recent years.
 We will all be better off for a commitment from the Government.
 I just do not understand why the Government are so reluctant to do more of what could make a real difference.
 To be fair, the Government have taken a positive step with the lifting of the borrowing cap to enable councils to build more homes.
-I congratulate them for that, but we need local authorities to be able to keep 100% of the receipts for council homes sold under right to buy.
+I congratulate them on that, but we need local authorities to be able to keep 100% of the receipts for council homes sold under right to buy.
 The Government should at least do that, if they are not going to suspend right to buy, as has happened in Scotland and Wales.

 I want to see a rise in home ownership but not a decline in the council homes available for rent.
-The noble Lord, Lord Greaves, was right to point out that the intent behind the right to buy policy was probably to increase home ownership, but 40 years on many of those homes have found their way into the private rented sector and, in an act of madness, councils are having to rent back the homes they sold in the first place at vastly increased prices.
+The noble Lord, Lord Greaves, was right to point out that the intent behind the right-to-buy policy was probably to increase home ownership, but 40 years on many of those homes have found their way into the private rented sector and, in an act of madness, councils are having to rent back the homes they sold in the first place at vastly increased prices.
 It is a matter of regret for us all.

 As I have told the House before, like my noble friends Lord Bassam and Lady Donaghy, I grew up in council properties; in my case, in the Borough of Southwark, on the Aylesbury and Pelier estates, which are very close to where the noble Lord, Lord Hayward—he is on his place on the Government Benches—now lives.
 The properties I lived in as a child were warm, safe and dry; they were good for our family and helped us to thrive, as the noble Lord, Lord Porter, made reference to in his speech.